Skip to main content

 “What about you?”

-“I would have not told you about the engagement that day in Delhi.
+“I would not have told you about the engagement that day in Delhi.
 Let you ask me out.”
 Her eyes had a twinkle in them.

 “You betrayer.”
 He shook his head.
 “Then you would dump me.”
-He feigned hurt holding his chest.
+He feigned hurt, holding his chest.
 Ajabdeh laughed as he smiled back at her.

 “Perhaps I would not have had a heartbreak then.”
-She stopped for her voice trembled.
+She stopped because her voice trembled.
 Pratap was unsure of what to say as he watched her gulp down the wine.
 He took a sip and waited for her to speak.

-Ajabdeh looked up at the line of ships that were on the horizon visible like stars in the night sky.
+Ajabdeh looked up at the line of ships that were on the horizon, visible like stars in the night sky.

 “What are those?”
 She asked.